the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

 * Fix - When no providers are enabled, a warning will display above the `New Ticket` and `New RSVP` area explaining that at least one must be enabled.
 [ET-1696]
+* Fix - Corrected an issue with the `New ticket` button having invalid HTML.
+[ET-1631]

 = [5.5.11.1] 2023-05-09 =